Ariv756/justeat/README.md

 6. The banner type is 'brand' and the set name is 'default'.
 7. Main html file to edit can be found in src/html/brand/richload/default.html
 8. Main scss file to edit can be found in src/scss/brand/default.scss
-9. Main scss file to edit can be found in src/js/brand/default/main.js
+9. Main js file to edit can be found in src/js/brand/default/main.js
 10. Run ```grunt release``` to populate the ```bin``` directory for the server.
 11. Once you have started the local server, the banners can be accessed in the following url scheme :
 Responsive working file : ```http://localhost:3000/banners/working/brand/default/index.html```